zhangyanyu0722/FirstCheck/README.md

 - 9/29/19: Decided to use IBM Natural Language API instead of Google.
 IBM has a larger keyword and entity dictionary by which it categorizes phrases, and therefore is easier to implement when searching for natural disasters and locations.

+- 10/2/19: MVP released.
+Still unable to list all tweets due to IBM character limits.